B.Sc LLB: Admission, Eligibility, Colleges, Fees, and Jobs in India

 The criteria for admission to B.Sc LLB are aimed at confirming that applicants have a proper academic record and the right motivation for the law and science course.
 The best colleges in India require students to have these qualifications.
 The following points are required for B.Sc LLB eligibility.

-• The candidate’s education needs to include 10+2 (or an equivalent) from any approved board, but it helps to have science as a major subject, as some colleges allow admission of students in any stream.
+• The candidates have completed 10+2 (or an equivalent) from any recognised board, but it helps to have science as a major subject, as some colleges allow admission of students in any stream.

 • The majority of universities ask candidates to take an entrance test such as CLAT, AILET, LSAT or a unique test set by the university.